MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Security-Implement-Login/Readme.md

 > TODO: Discuss cannot test login adapter no swagger

 ## What you will learn on this guide
+- How to use  Mobile Foundation Security Check

+`move the text bellow to the guide part`

  In this section you will learn how to implement a secure login for your application.